cozuya/one-night-werewolf/README.md

 ## Installation ##

-Install node or iojs, currently has dependencies that don't work with iojs v3.0.0 and higher.
+Install node - currently works with v5.0.0 and below.

 Install mongodb, have it in your path.